DIPlib/diplib/changelogs/diplib_next.md

 - Added `dip.ChainCode.Coordinates()`.

+- Added bindings for most functions with an `out` argument, which doesn't return the output image but writes it to the image passed as `out`. `out` and all subsequent arguments are keyword-only.

+- Added unary operator `+`, which converts binary images to `uint8`, and does not affect other images.

 ### Changed functionality

 - `dip.IncoherentOTF()` now takes output image sizes as first argument, instead of taking the output image.
 It